 This document cannot cover every aspect of the distribution process.
-MCPS members should contact our member services by email - writerquery@prsformusic.com or publisherquery@prsformusic.com or for more information.
-Affiliated collecting societies should contact internationalenquiry@prsformusic.com.
+MCPS members should contact our member services by email - writerquery@prsformusic.com or publisherquery@prsformusic.com - for more information.
+Affiliated collecting societies should contact internationalenguiry@prsformusic.com.

-All policies, rates and information are valid as of October 2022, unless otherwise mentioned.
+All policies, rates and information are valid as of April 2024, unless otherwise mentioned.